How Does Oral Health Affect the Rest of the Body?

 The Mouth-Body Connection: Inflammation and Disease

 Gum disease (periodontitis) doesn’t just affect your teeth and gums—it causes chronic inflammation, which can trigger or worsen other conditions in the body.
-According to the Mayo Clinic, inflammation caused by periodontitis has been linked to cardiovascular disease, including clogged arteries and stroke.
+According to the American Journal of Medicine, inflammation caused by periodontitis has been linked to cardiovascular disease, including clogged arteries and stroke.
 When harmful bacteria enter the bloodstream through inflamed gum tissue, they can cause widespread issues.
 Copperstone Dental’s comprehensive services are designed to catch early signs of gum disease and reduce the risk of systemic inflammation.
 Regular scaling, root planing, and professional cleanings can help minimize bacterial buildup and protect your entire body.

 Cardiovascular Health: A Hidden Risk